-- horizontal positioning on a flat solid surface (e. g., a table) - vertical positioning using a specially designed stand - rack mounting (DIN 19")
+- horizontal positioning on a flat solid surface (e. g., a table) - vertical positioning using a specially designed stand - rack mounting (DIN 19") (for location of rack mounting holes, see Figure 1-6)

 The exact installation method depends on the particular operating environment of the PULSE robotic arm and your requirements.
 In any case, the distance from the control box to the robotic arm should not exceed 3 meters-the length of the connection cable.
 Otherwise, you will have to use a cable extension.